dbills777/APIserver/README.md

 - DELETE

+  /api/players/:id
-  /api/players/:id ie: /api/players/3 - (with PostMan) requires /:ID and splices the parameter :ID player out of the array.
+   - Example: /api/players/3 (with PostMan) A delete Request sent with postman to this Endpoint finds the player with the given ID and splices it out of the array

 - Database NOT required
 - Data kept in memory (Static Object)